gazebosim/docs/harmonic/troubleshooting.md

     export LIBGL_ALWAYS_SOFTWARE=1

+If you are using MESA drivers, you can also try overriding the OpenGL version

+    export MESA_GL_VERSION_OVERRIDE=3.3

 The Ogre 2 debs from the osrfoundation repository are built from a fork of Ogre's `v2-3` branch with changes needed for deb packaging and allowing it to be co-installable with Ogre 1.x.
 The code can be found here: